rkoeninger/ShenScript/docs/setup.rst

    This class is a description of object returned by the :js:`kernel.*` modules and does not actually exist.
 It contains a primitive ShenScript environment along with the Shen kernel and it adequate to run standard Shen programs.

-   The :js:`Kernel` virtual class adds no members, but does imply additional entries in the :js:`functions` and :js:`symbols: indexes.
+   The :js:`Kernel` virtual class adds no members, but does imply additional entries in the :js:`functions` and :js:`symbols` indexes.

 The Frontend
 ------------

 .. module:: frontend

    The frontend module augments a ShenScript environment with JavaScript- and ShenScript-specific functionality.

    Functionality provided includes:

      * :shen:`js` package functions that allow access to common JavaScript types, objects and functions.
      * :shen:`js.ast` package functions that allow generation, rendering and evaluation of JavaScript code.
      * :shen:`shen-script` package functions that allow access to ShenScript environment internals.

    The :js:`exports` of this module is just a function that augments an environment and returns it.

 .. function:: ($) => $